 As far as the three gorges (Windjana, Tunnel Creek and Geikie) in this region go, I would have to say that Geikie is the prettiest of them all and probably the most impressive.
 The white on the bottom part of the rock wall marks the average flood level and it looked like being 10-15mt above where we were with the boat.
 The Fitzroy River must be very impressive whenit floods during the wet season.
 Once this mass of water rushes through Geikie gorge, which is about 500-800mt wide, it spreads out over a width of 18km.
 Now that's what I call a wide river!

 On our way back from Geikie we took a dirt road over the old Fitzroy River crossing.
 As you can see in the photo it doesn't take much flooding to make it impassable and that's why the new bridge was built.
-Along the river was a group of Aboriginals having a camp fire, enjoying themselves and waving to us as we went past.
+Along the river was a group of Aboriginals having a camp fire, en

 The township of Fitzroy crossing wasn't much to look at, a typical small outback town with predominantly Aboriginal population.
 However, to my surprise we found a service station where we can use our Coles Discount dockets and at $1.47 per litre we are looking for any savings we can get.